Representing Cosmetic and Fragrance industry issues both locally and on Capitol Hill.

 - Networking Receptions

-Relevant technical and regulatory information delivered to you.
+Relevant technical and regulatory information delivered to you such as:

 - EU Guide